Codein-Labs/ibexa-seo-toolkit/docs/usage/METAS.md

 ### title

-There is a particular case if a meta field has the name 'title', a `title` tag will be displayed instead of a `meta` tag :
+There is a particular case if a meta field has the name 'title', a `title` tag is displayed instead of a `meta` tag :
 ```html
 <title> This is a title </title>
 ```

 ### robots
-There is another particular case for meta fields starting with 'robots_', they will all be grouped in the same `meta` tag :
+There is another particular case for meta fields starting with 'robots_', they are all grouped in the same `meta` tag :
 ```yaml
 field_type_metas:
   robots_index: